Donatas Sabeckis

-Donatas Sabeckis (born 30 December 1992) is a Lithuanian professional basketball player for BC Šiauliai of the Lithuanian Basketball League (LKL).
+Donatas Sabeckis (born 30 December 1992) is a Lithuanian professional basketball player for Juventus Utena of the Lithuanian Basketball League (LKL).
 He primarily plays as point guard, but can also play as shooting guard or small forward.

 Playing career

 Born in Kaunas, Sabeckis started his professional career in JAZZ-Diremta, where he played in RKL and NKL leagues (third and second division).

 In 2013/2014 season he moved to Sūduva-Mantinga alongside his brother Deividas.
 In 2015/16 season Sabeckis won gold medals with the team and was named NKL Finals MVP.

 In 2016/17 season he signed with Šiauliai of the LKL.
 On 23 April 2017 in game against BC Vytautas, Sabeckis recorded 20 points, 13 assists, 7 rebounds, 6 steals, and 37 efficiency points.

-After a breakout 2017/2018 season, in which Sabeckis led LKL in assists, he was signed by Žalgiris on August 6, 2018.
-On October 31, Sabeckis was loaned to German club MHP Riesen Ludwigsburg for the rest of the season.
-After a tumultuous year plagued with roster changes, and being out with an injury for almost three months, Sabeckis left the team on June 3, 2019, along with three more players.
+After a breakout 2017/2018 season, in which Sabeckis led LKL in assists, he was signed by Žalgiris on 6 August 2018.
+On 31 October, Sabeckis was loaned to German club MHP Riesen Ludwigsburg for the rest of the season.
+After a tumultuous year plagued with roster changes, and being out with an injury for almost three months, Sabeckis left the team on 3 June 2019, along with three more players.

-On July 21, 2019, he parted ways with Žalgiris and signed with Croatian club Cibona.
+On 21 July 2019, he parted ways with Žalgiris and signed with Croatian club Cibona.

-During season 2020-2021, he signed a 1 year contract with @Lions de Genève, a Swiss professional club in 1st division (SBL League).
-He won two national titles during this season the SBL Cup and the Patrick Baumann Swiss Cup.
+For the 2020–2021 season, he signed a one-year contract with Lions de Genève, a Swiss professional club in 1st division (SBL League).
+He won two national titles during this season, the SBL Cup and the Patrick Baumann Swiss Cup.